maghov/IS-213/README.md

 5. Enter your Apple ID and password when prompted.
 6. Xcode is downloaded into your /Applications directory.
 (Apple, 2017)

+The second step is to have cocoapods (https://cocoapods.org ) installed on your machine, this is done by typing in the following command into your terminal:

+$ sudo gem install cocoapods

 #API Reference
 In progress